-Role of the Designated Senior Person (DSP)
+Role of the Designated Safeguarding Person (DSP)

-• Each school/learning provider, should have a DSP with lead responsibility for managing child protection issues and cases.
+• Each school/learning provider must have a DSP with lead responsibility for managing safeguarding & child protection issues and cases.
 This person must be a member of the school's/learning provider's leadership or management team.
-The post holder must be appropriately trained in accordance with LA and SEWSCB requirements and able to provide advice and support to other staff.
+The post holder must be appropriately trained in accordance with LA and Gwent Safeguarding Board requirements and able to provide advice and support to other staff.
 The responsibility for this training rests with the school/setting although the Local Authority provides safeguarding training for DSP's and Designated Governors.
-Various safeguarding training courses are also available via the SEWSCB at https://training.sewsc.org.uk
+Various safeguarding training courses are also available via the Gwent Safeguarding Board at www.gwentsafeguarding.org.uk